 That did seem nice.
 But as nice as it seemed, warning sirens sounded in my mind as if a light cannon strike was imminent.

 “I’d enjoy that,” I said.
 “Beer is good.
 Perhaps we will.
 Certainly we will.”

 Best to remain polite.
 I made a mental note to avoid having the same day off as Rahal.
-The sad truth is you could never be certain of someone’s intentions here.
+I could never be certain of someone’s intentions here.
 I’d learned that early on.
 There was a thing shrewd people did: have a few beers, get someone tipsy or drunk, and then watch the words flow.
 If a single word was a shadow of treason, you could be rewarded for reporting it.
 Rewarded with emirils, better living conditions, or — most cherished of all — a ticket out of the camp, back into society.
 Whatever that looked like, now.

-But I didn’t know Rahal’s heart, so I just nodded and smiled and pretended to appreciate his camaraderie.
+I didn’t know Rahal’s heart, so I just nodded and smiled and pretended to appreciate his camaraderie.
 Perhaps it was genuine.
 Perhaps it wasn’t.
-What did it matter?
-I was already dead.
+Best to assume the worst of everyone if you wanted to survive.